Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Tub Fabric 2 Seater 4.3 4.1 4.1 4.2 3.8 4.1 4.4

-What the numbers say: Tub is the most evenly strong when you weight layout practicality and value, while Lisbon and Taylor win on easy lounge comfort.
-Milano has the clearest single advantage—back support—with a predictable trade-off in cooling and sprawl depth.
+What the numbers say: Tub is the most evenly strong once layout practicality and value enter the picture, while Lisbon and Taylor are the easier lounge choices.
+Milano has the clearest single advantage — back support — with a predictable trade-off in cooling and sink-in comfort.

 Start with seat depth and your default posture.
-If you recline or sit cross-legged, Lisbon or Taylor’s 58 cm depth will feel natural; if you work upright or get neck tension, Milano’s geometry is easier to live with.
-For petite users who dislike feet-dangling posture, Tub’s scale is more forgiving.
-For tall loungers who stretch out nightly, prioritize Lisbon (and plan on a footrest) over Milano.
+If you recline, sit cross-legged, or like a softer landing, Lisbon or Taylor will feel more natural.
+If you work upright or tend to get neck or mid-back tension, Milano is easier to live with.
+For petite users who dislike a feet-dangling posture, Tub is the more forgiving scale.
+For tall loungers who stretch out nightly, Lisbon is the strongest match of the four.

 Limitations

-Argos Home’s lineup leans toward simple upholstery care rules and predictable silhouettes, not highly customizable ergonomics.
-If you need firm, consistent lumbar “push,” the softer fabric models can feel too relaxed.
-If you run warm, leather can feel heat-retentive in long sessions.
-If you want full-body nap space, compact models like Tub will feel restrictive without an ottoman.
+Argos Home's sofa lineup leans toward simple upholstery care rules and familiar silhouettes, not highly customizable ergonomics.
+If you want firm, consistent lumbar push, the softer fabric models can feel too relaxed.
+If you run warm, Milano's leather can feel heat-retentive on long sits.
+And if your priority is full-body nap space, compact models like Tub will feel restrictive without an ottoman.

-• Ashley Furniture (for broader in-store selection and style range)
+• Ashley Furniture makes sense if you want a broader in-store style range.

-• Measure seat depth against your leg length and your “default” posture before committing.
+• Measure seat depth against your leg length and your default posture before you commit.

-• If you slide forward during movies, add a small lumbar pillow rather than replacing the sofa.
+• If you slide forward during movies, try a small lumbar pillow before writing off the sofa.

-• Rotate seat cushions (when removable) weekly to keep wear more even.
+• Rotate removable seat cushions weekly to spread wear more evenly.

-• Use a breathable throw blanket on warmer upholstery during long sessions.
+• Use a breathable throw on warmer upholstery during long sessions.

-• For leather, keep a soft microfiber cloth handy for quick wipe-downs after snacks.
+• Keep a soft microfiber cloth nearby for quick leather wipe-downs after snacks or spills.

-• Add an ottoman or footrest if your main goal is recline comfort.
+• Add an ottoman or footrest if recline comfort matters more than upright support.

 • If you edge-sit to tie shoes or stand often, test front-edge comfort early in the return window.